 - As tempting as it may be, don't use your bean bag as a weapon in pillow fights!
 Not only is it extremely unfair against the pillow user, but it may also become misshapen and broken if the fight goes on for too long!

-- Similarly, if you (or your kids) are practising for your pro-wrestling career, a bean bag isn't the best object to practice landing on.
-Often, the kids love jumping all over their new addition to the house, but we advise you don't as this is how they get damaged.
+- Similarly, if you (or your kids) are practising for your pro-wrestling career, a bean bag isn't the best object to practise landing on.
+Often, the kids love jumping all over their new addition to the house, but we advise you don't as they can become misshapen and damaged.

 - Watch out for keys, pens and knives.
 These are the common culprits for puncturing our hand-crafted bean bags at home.

-- Keep dust off your bean bag.
+- Keeping dust off is an essential part of bean bag maintenance.
 Give your bean bag a quick shake or a gentle wipe every now and then, or cover it up when you're not using it.

 - Sweat may harm the fabric so try and keep clothes on if you're lounging in the garden.
 Similarly, put a cover over it if you're trying to top up that tan.
 If you've got a bit hot and sweaty, give it a quick wipe; our outdoor variants are amply suited for this kind of defence!